A.J. Green Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Season Stats

-- Green has caught 21 passes on 32 targets for 340 yards and three touchdowns, averaging 56.7 yards per game.
+- This season Green has 21 catches (on 32 targets) for 340 yards and three touchdowns, averaging 56.7 yards per game.

-- With eight targets in the red zone this season, Green has been on the receiving end of 21.6% of his team's 37 red zone pass attempts.
+- Green has seen the ball thrown his way eight times in the red zone this season, 21.6% of his team's 37 red zone pass attempts.

-- The Cardinals have run 50.9% passing plays and 49.1% rushing plays this season.
-They rank fourth in the NFL in scoring.
+- The Cardinals, who rank fourth in the NFL in points scored, have attempted a pass 50.9% of the time while running the ball 49.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Green's matchup with the Texans.